This blog uses affiliate links (marked with **). When you purchase through links on my site, I may earn a small commission. Learn more here.

-Before we get into the review of the bareMinerals Mineralist Hydra-Smoothing Lipstick, I want to cover some basics.
+Before we get into the review of the bareMinerals Mineralist Hydra-Smoothing Lipstick**, I want to cover some basics.
 I love a traditional bullet lipstick with a cream finish.
 That is the type of lip product that I default to and enjoy wearing the most.
-To give you a frame of reference, my favorite drug store formulas are the Revlon Super Lustrous Cream Finish (swatches of raisin rage and extra spicy) and the Maybelline Color Sensational original line (The Creams).
-My favorite formulas on the high-end side would be the Bobbi Brown Luxe Lip Color and the Laura Mercier Rouge Essential Lipstick (swatch of brun naturel).
+To give you a frame of reference, my favorite drug store formulas are the Revlon Super Lustrous Cream Finish (swatches of raisin rage and extra spicy) and the Maybelline Color Sensational original line (the Creams, swatches of brick beat and crazy for coffee).
+My favorite formulas on the high-end side would be the Estee Lauder Pure Color Envy (swatch of irresistible), Bobbi Brown Luxe Lip Color (swatches of pink buff, downtown plum, and bahama brown) and the Laura Mercier Rouge Essential Lipstick (swatch of brun naturel).

 UPDATES: I had the price of MAC lipstick incorrect, they are $19.00 rather than $18.50.
 I also forgot to mention that the Maybelline lipsticks have a scent that can be off putting.
 If you are sensitive to scent, Revlon has no smell.